 Joint Custody and Transportation to Two Homes – Renewals

-A temporary renewal form for existing variable transportation arrangements (Joint Custody) is now available online.
+Parents are asked to provide their renewal form for existing variable transportation arrangements (Joint Custody) for October-June.
 Only one parent needs to complete the renewal form, providing there are no changes to the existing schedule, including access days and stop locations.

 NEW Joint Custody Transportation Forms, and any joint custody transportation changes, will only be accepted AFTER September 15, and then, only if the request can be safely accommodated and there is room on the required vehicle.

 The COVID-19 shut down has led to unprecedented impacts in OSTA’s planning and service delivery model.
 Due to limited access to technology and other tools that ensure student privacy and safety, OSTA has had to temporarily change some of our procedures.
 In addition, OSTA is waiting on confirmation of potential physical distancing requirements on buses that would drastically change the routing landscape and impact scheduling.
 Furthermore, school schedules are currently unknown, which adds another level of complexity to route planning.

 OSTA is committed to returning to normal service delivery as soon as safely feasible.
 In the meantime, we are maintaining existing programs to the degree we are able to, in order to provide as much service as possible under the circumstances.